Martchus/tageditor/README.md

    make install -j$(nproc)
    ```

-## TODO
+## TODOs
-- Support more formats (EXIF, PDF metadata, Theora in Ogg, ...)
+* Support more formats (JPEG/EXIF, PDF metadata, Theora in Ogg, ...)
-- Allow adding tags to specific streams when dealing with Ogg
+* Allow adding tags to specific streams when dealing with Ogg
-- Set tag information concurrently if multiple files have been specified (CLI)
+* Set tag information concurrently if multiple files have been specified (CLI)
-- Support adding cue-sheet to FLAC files
+* Support adding cue-sheet to FLAC files

-## Bugs
+### Bugs
-- Large file information is not shown when using Qt WebEngine
+* Large file information is not shown when using Qt WebEngine
-- It is recommend to create backups before editing because I can not test whether the underlying library
+* It is recommend to create backups before editing because I can not test whether the underlying library
   works with all kinds of files (when forcing rewrite a backup is always created).
-- Also note the issue tracker on GitHub
+* Also note the issue tracker on GitHub

+More TODOs and bugs are tracked in the [issue section at GitHub](https://github.com/Martchus/tageditor/issues).